ml-cube/ml3-platform-docs/md-docs/api/python/models.md

 * **classes_names**  : Optional[list[str]] = None
     it is mandatory when the column is the target in multilabel classification tasks
+* **subrole**  : Optional[ColumnSubRole] = None
+    Indicates the subrole of the column.
+It's used in RAG tasks to define the role of the input columns (e.g. user input or retrieved context)

 ----